View the status of the Mountain Bike tracks.

 Port Hills Tracks and Reserves

-Earthquake update for Port Hills Reserves (as of 25 November 2013)
+Earthquake update for Port Hills Reserves (as at 5 March 2014)

-Please obey any closure signs.
-Areas are closed due to significant rock fall risk and the fact that rocks are being rolled and blown up by contractors.
+Please obey any closure or warning signs.
+Areas are closed due to significant rock fall risk and the fact that rocks are being rolled and deconstructed by specialist contractors.

-The survey work is picking up many loose and dangerous rocks/ bluffs, above these tracks.
-As part of the survey work rocks are being rolled or made safe by repositioning.
-However many need to be removed (blasted) netted, or bolted back to surrounding bedrock.
+The survey work is picking up many loose and dangerous rocks/bluffs above these tracks.
+As part of the survey work, rocks are being rolled or made safe by repositioning.
+However, many need to be removed (blasted/deconstructed), anchored, or secured by netting.
 Specialist contractors are being brought in to do this work.
-Other areas will be left to ‘season'.
-This means some reserves will remain closed for the winter and assessed after the wetter months.
-At the moment it is simply too dangerous to work within some of the track areas.
+There are some areas where it remains too dangerous to work in, these areas are clearly sign posted and we ask users to adhere to the signage.

-The Summit Rd remains closed between Cavendish Saddle and the top of Rapaki Track.
-This closure is in place under the CERA legislation and significant penalties may occur if people are found within the cordoned area.
-This section of the road is under very high risk of rockfall and is also subject to remedial work making this a very unsafe area.
+The Summit Road remains closed between Cavendish Saddle and the top of Rapaki Track.
+This closure is in place under the CERA legislation and significant penalties apply if people are found within the cordoned area.
+Remedial work is continuing in this area which makes it very unsafe for recreational users.

 This page will be updated when information changes.
 To talk to a Port Hills Ranger phone (03) 941 8999 .